spencee1315/hw_13/README.md

 * [See Live Site](https://github.com/spencee1315/hw_13)

 ## Installation
 The user should clone the repository from GitHub.
 This application requires Node.js, Express.js, and Sequelize.
 To connect to the database run `mysql -u root -p` and enter password from .env file.
 Then source the schema.sql.
 To seed the file run `npm run seed`.
-Finally to connect to the server run `npm start`.
+Finally to connect to the server run `node server.js`.

 ## Usage
 This application will allow users to view, add, edit, and delete categories, products, and tags.

-View video to see MySQL walk through via [Screencastify]()<br>
+View video to see installation/setup via [Screencastify](https://drive.google.com/file/d/1RurBt3jg12f5Vo3xFSQETzme95zj-lIr/view)<br>
-View video to walk through of the API routes.
-[Screencastify]()<br>
+View video to walk through of the API routes via Insomnia.
+[Screencastify](https://drive.google.com/file/d/1c8ITifjCBoZNJ-cPbqfhG_b75vh_H1LL/view)
-View video to see Insomnia walk through via [Screencastify]()

 ## License
 This project is license under MIT